AREA OF PRACTICE

 Steven Pohl concentrates his practice in the commercial and insolvency areas.
 His practice focuses on the representation of interested parties in bankruptcy proceedings and lending institutions in commercial finance transactions.

 Steven has extensive experience representing debtors, trustees, official and ad hoc creditors’ and equity committees and other interested parties in a variety of in-court and out-of-court situations, including bankruptcy reorganizations, asset sales, loan restructurings, receiverships and assignments for the benefit of creditors.
 His practice includes all aspects of the bankruptcy process, including contested (and competing) plan confirmation hearings, contested relief from stay and cash collateral hearings, and fraudulent conveyance and preference litigation.
-Steven is recognized by Chambers USA: America’s Leading Lawyers for Business in the area of bankruptcy law; he is regarded as "a very straight shooter and a big presence in the room."
+Steven is recognized by Chambers & Partners USA in the area of bankruptcy law; he is regarded as "a very straight shooter and a big presence in the room."

 Coupling his reorganization practice with experience in mergers and acquisitions and general corporate law, Steven also counsels corporations.
 Prior to practicing law, Steven was a certified public accountant with Price Waterhouse from 1983 to 1986, concentrating in the tax area.

-Represents the Official Committee of Unsecured Creditors in the Chapter 11 case of Boomerang Tube LLC.
+Representation of the Official Committee of Unsecured Creditors in Real Industry, Inc.’s Chapter 11 proceedings.

-Represented the Official Equity Committee in the bankruptcy proceedings of Overseas Shipholding Group, Inc. The OSG restructuring was the recipient of the “Restructuring Deal of the Year” at the 2015 IFLR Americas Awards.
+Represented the Official Equity Committee holders in Chapter 11 proceedings relating to Overseas Shipholding Group, Inc., one of the largest publicly traded tanker organizations and is the only major industry player with both significant U.S. Flag and International Flag fleet, in which existing equity holders retained their equity position through a $1.5 billion rights offering.
+The OSG restructuring was the recipient of the “Restructuring Deal of the Year” at the 2015 IFLR Americas Awards.

 Represented an ad hoc consortium of first lien lenders in the Hawker Beechcraft Corp.
-Chapter 11 cases.
+Chapter 11 cases, representing approximately $300 million of claims in the Hawker Beechcraft Corporation’s much publicized out-of-court restructuring efforts.

 Represented, as lead trial counsel, the indenture trustee (at the direction of bondholders) for bonds issued by Liberty Media Corporation in connection with a dispute over Liberty Media’s planned spin-off of its Capital and Starz tracking stock businesses to stockholders.
 The proceedings included a 3-day trial on a declaratory judgment action brought by Liberty Media in the Delaware Chancery Court and an appeal, with oral argument, to the Delaware Supreme Court.